-The height of the DSP column can differ between the Virtex-5 and Virtex-6 devices and should be considered while porting designs between the devices.
+The height of the DSP column can differ between the Virtex-5, Virtex-6, and 7 series devices and should be considered while porting designs between the devices.
 Spanning columns is possible by taking P bus output from the top of one DSP column and adding fabric pipeline registers to route this bus to the C port of the bottom DSP48E1 slice of the adjacent DSP column.
 Alignment of input operands is also necessary to span multiple DSP columns.